hazelcast/hazelcast/hazelcast-documentation/src/JCache-NearCache.md

 #### Invalidation

 Invalidation is the process of removing an entry from the near cache since the entry is not valid anymore (its value is updated or it is removed from actual cache).
 Near cache invalidation happens asynchronously at the cluster level, but synchronously in real-time at the current node.
-This means when an entry is updated (explicitly or via entry processor) or removed (deleted explicitly or via entry processor, evicted, expired), it is invalidated from all near caches asynchronously within the whole cluster but updated/removed at/from current node synchronously.
-In general terms, whenever an entry state is changed in record store by updating its value in someway or removing it in someway, invalidation event is sent for that entry.
+This means when an entry is updated (explicitly or via entry processor) or removed (deleted explicitly or via entry processor, evicted, expired), it is invalidated from all near caches asynchronously within the whole cluster but updated/removed at/from the current node synchronously.
+Generally, whenever the state of an entry changes in the record store by updating its value or removing it, the invalidation event is sent for that entry.

-There are two types of invalidation event sending as single or batch.
-Batch event sending is advised if there are so many mutating operations such as put and remove on cache.
-This reduces network traffic and keeps event system busy less.
+Invalidation events can be sent either individually or in batches.
+If there are lots of mutating operations such as put/remove on the cache, sending the events in batches is advised.
+This reduces the network traffic and keeps the eventing system less busy.

-Here are configurations for batch event sending:
+You can use the following system properties to configure the sending of invalidation events in batches:

-- `hazelcast.cache.invalidation.batch.enabled`: Defines cache invalidation event batch sending is enabled or not.
+- `hazelcast.cache.invalidation.batch.enabled`: Specifies whether the cache invalidation event batch sending is enabled or not.
 The default value is `true`.
 - `hazelcast.cache.invalidation.batch.size`: Defines the maximum number of cache invalidation events to be drained and sent to the event listeners in a batch.
 The default value is `100`.
 - `hazelcast.cache.invalidation.batchfrequency.seconds`: Defines cache invalidation event batch sending frequency in seconds.
 When event size does not reach to `hazelcast.cache.invalidation.batch.size` in the given time period, those events are gathered into a batch and sent to target.
 The default value is `5` seconds.